PredictIf/predictif-how-to-be-a-programmer/080-Learning/010-Learning-Path-for-Blockchain.md

 # Learning Path for Blockchain Programming and Understanding Blockchain Databases

-Here's a curated guide to get you started on blockchain programming and understanding blockchain databases, now with handy URLs to point you in the right direction:
+Here's a curated guide to get you started on blockchain programming and understanding blockchain databases:

 1. **Understand the Basics of Blockchain**:
    - **"Mastering Blockchain" by Imran Bashir** is a comprehensive book, available on Amazon and other book retailers.
 It doesn't have a free online version, but it's worth checking your local library for access.